hynek/svcs/docs/core-concepts.md

 # Create the two connection engines
 primary_engine = create_engine(primary_url)
 secondary_engine = create_engine(secondary_url)
+tertiary_engine = create_engine(tertiary_url)

-# Clunky, but works universally.
+# Clunky, but works universally:
 class PrimaryConnection(Connection):
     pass

+# Works with Mypy, ty, and Pyrefly, but NOT with Pyright:
+SecondaryConnection = NewType("SecondaryConnection", Connection)

-# This works with Mypy, but NOT with Pyright:
+# Works with Mypy, ty, and Pyrefly, but NOT with Pyright:
-SecondaryConnection = Annotated[Connection, "secondary"]
+TertiaryConnection = Annotated[Connection, "tertiary"]

 # Register the factories to the aliases
 registry.register_factory(PrimaryConnection, primary_engine.connect)
 registry.register_factory(SecondaryConnection, secondary_engine.connect)
+registry.register_factory(TertiaryConnection, tertiary_engine.connect)
 ```

 The type and content of the annotated metadata ("secondary") are not important to *svcs*, as long as the whole type is hashable.

 ::: {note}
-- As of Pyright 1.1.402, the NewType approach that we used to recommend [doesn't pass the type checker anymore](https://github.com/microsoft/pyright/discussions/10596).
-  Unless a better solution is found earlier, it looks like such kind of functionality won't work until {pep}`747` has passed and is widely implemented.
-  We're tracking this in [#128](https://github.com/hynek/svcs/issues/128).
 - The {pep}`695` {keyword}`type` keyword is currently not supported and we weren't able to figure out how to support it.
   It looks like this also will require at least {pep}`747` to be workable.
 :::